ADH: More testing for genetic diseases in newborns coming soon

 LITTLE ROCK, Ark.
-(KFTA) — Newborns could soon be tested for more genetic diseases, according to regulations approved by the Arkansas State Board of Health.
+(KNWA) — Newborns could soon be tested for more genetic diseases, according to regulations approved by the Arkansas Board of Health Education.

 The Arkansas Department of Health screens newborns typically within 24 hours of birth, for more than 30 genetic diseases.